 Grant Description:

-The Healthy Living Program (HeLP)/La Vida Saludable is an evidence-based, community-delivered, whole-family-inclusive lifestyle program designed to support mental health and healthy weight for teens from low-income families.
-HeLP was designed for dissemination, a paradigm that involves developing community-based programs from research knowledge through systematic incorporation of stakeholder input through every stage of design and implementation.
-This approach offers high potential to reduce disparities because, consistent with community-based participatory research principles, it incorporates inherent wisdom/knowledge possessed by communities—critical to feasibility, acceptability, effectiveness, and sustainability.
-HeLP includes a teen component, parent/caregiver component, and family component for four key modules.
-The teen component includes teen group exercise training and teen group mindfulness training for stress management.
-School-age siblings participate in exercise training, and preschool-age siblings participate in a food exposure experience to increase acceptance of healthy foods.
-The parent/caregiver component includes parent education and tools (e.g., goal setting, structure) to support family lifestyle change.
-All caregivers are invited to attend (i.e., mother/father figures, grandparents, etc.).
-The family component involves skill-building through hands-on cooking, meal planning, shopping, and family mealtime, with all family members included.
+HeLP includes teen, parent/caregiver, and family components across four key modules.
+The teen component includes group exercise training and group mindfulness training for stress management.
+School-age siblings participate in exercise training, and preschool-age siblings participate in a food exposure experience to encourage acceptance of healthy foods.
+The parent/caregiver component includes education and tools (e.g., goal setting, structure) to support family lifestyle change with participation open to all caregivers (e.g., parents, grandparents).
+The family component involves skill-building through hands-on cooking, meal planning, shopping, and family mealtime with all family members included.

 Contact(s):